-Use Trending Sounds and Music
+13. Use Trending Songs and Sounds

-Whenever a user likes a video, the TikTok algorithm shows you other videos that use the same music or sound.
+Whenever a user likes a video, the TikTok algorithm shows them other videos that use the same music or sound.
 This means that sounds can trend the same way that hashtags and effects do.

-Post When your Audience is Online
+14. Post When your Audience is Online

-Don’t Delete Old Videos
+15. Don’t Delete Old Videos

 Unless you have a specific reason for deleting old videos, we recommend keeping them around, even if they haven’t earned the same exposure as more recent content.
-Because the TikTok algorithm does not use data from the creator’s other videos to determine ranking for new videos, each video is evaluated on its own merits.
+Because the TikTok algorithm does not use data from a creator’s other videos to determine ranking for new videos, each video is evaluated on its own merits.
 In short, your weaker videos are not “dragging you down.”

 In fact, older and/or underperforming videos may have a chance of going viral.
 The Batch Theory implies that videos are still going to be shared among different groups; if this theory works the way many users expect, it would only take one new click for the video to start gaining potential velocity.
 There is anecdotal evidence of videos going viral after extended quiet periods.

 As large a social force as it may seem TikTok already is, they are still a newer platform by comparison, with an abundance of opportunity on the organic and TikTok advertising front.
-If Facebook, Twitter, Instagram, and Pinterest are the “senior class” of social, TikTok might be considered a popular, ambitious sophomore.